 Timing is tricky...and sticky

 The first time a person is exposed to poison ivy oil, it could take 2-14 days for the rash to develop.
 On subsequent exposures, the rash will likely erupt in 1-3 days.
 Often people do not realize the oil is on their skin until it’s too late.

 In addition, the oil adheres to surfaces and doesn’t wash away easily with a spritz of water (since oil repels water), sticking not only to skin, but also to clothing, shoes, backpack, dog’s fur, and car seats.
 So, you can get poison ivy without ever touching the actual plant.
 For example, if your family dog ran through the woods and brushed by some poison ivy, family members who pet the dog later in the day could get the poison ivy rash.

-As you head out into the garden or woods this weekend, be on the lookout for leaves of 3...and as the old adage and suggests: let it be.
+As you head out into the garden or woods, be on the lookout for leaves of 3...and as the old adage and suggests: let it be.
 If you do have a run-in with poison ivy, there are steps you can take to help ease the itch.

 Here’s what you need to know:

 - Poison ivy has three leaves with smooth edges that come together with a red-colored stem.
 The leaves are reddish in the spring and green in summer.
 It grows from a vine that can be found on the ground or wrapped on tree trunks.